zFrxncesck1/TrashCord/CONTRIBUTING.md

 10. No plugins that require users to provide their own API keys.
 11. Do not introduce new dependencies unless they are strictly necessary and well justified.

+## Illegalcord Rules
+1. No Rules
+2. We made a fork not a plugin.

 **Plugins that violate any of these rules will not be accepted.**

 ## Improving Equicord Itself